-Grayson Webb, Research Assistant
+Grayson Webb, Program Researcher

 Having Spent much of his childhood exploring the woods and hillsides of his hometown in Monkton, Vermont it seemed only logical for Grayson to pursue a degree in Environmental Sciences.
 Grayson first interned at Fairewinds during his senior year at the University of Vermont and provided a lot the research legwork for the CO2 Smokescreen project.
 After graduating in the spring of 2016 he and two friends grabbed their bikes and biked across the country from Boston, Massachusetts to Pacific City, Oregon to gain an understanding of the environmental and ecological challenges facing us as a country.
 After his return, Grayson was brought on as a member of the crew.
 You can find Grayson around town playing shows with his band Little Slugger.